Skip to main navigation Skip to main content

 Pupil and staff questionnaires

-132. During informal conversations with pupils, inspectors must ask them about their experiences of teaching, learning and behaviour in the school, including the prevention of bullying and how the school deals with any form of harassment and violence, discrimination and prejudiced behaviour, if they happen.
+268. During informal conversations with pupils, inspectors will ask them about their experiences of teaching, learning and behaviour in the school, including the prevention of bullying and how the school deals with any form of harassment and violence, discrimination and prejudiced behaviour, if they happen.
+Inspectors will ensure that all questions are appropriate.

-228. The judgement focuses on the factors that research and inspection evidence indicate contribute most strongly to pupils’ positive behaviour and attitudes (see HMCI’s commentary on curriculum and the education inspection framework (https://www.gov.uk/government/speeches/hmci-commentary-curriculum-and-the-new-education-inspection-framework), thereby giving them the greatest possible opportunity to achieve positive outcomes.
-These factors (include):
+312. The judgement focuses on the factors that research and inspection evidence indicate contribute most strongly to pupils’ positive behaviour and attitudes, thereby giving them the greatest possible opportunity to achieve positive outcomes.
+These factors include:

-• an environment in which pupils feel safe, and in which bullying, discrimination and peer-on-peer abuse – online or offline – are not accepted and are dealt with quickly, consistently and effectively whenever they occur.
+• creating an environment in which pupils feel safe, and in which bullying, discrimination, sexual harassment, sexual abuse and sexual violence – online or offline – are not accepted and are dealt with quickly, consistently and effectively whenever they occur.

-238. The pupil and staff surveys used in inspection contain questions about safeguarding, behaviour and discipline, bullying, how respondents feel about the school and how well supported and respected they feel they are in the school.
-Inspectors will meet school leaders to account for the results of the interviews and surveys of pupils and staff.
+332. The pupil and staff surveys used in inspection contain questions about safeguarding, behaviour and discipline, bullying, how respondents feel about the school and how well supported and respected they feel they are in the school.
+Inspectors will meet school leaders to discuss the results of the interviews and surveys of pupils and staff.

-240. In order for behaviour and attitudes to be judged outstanding, it must meet all of the good criteria securely and consistently and it must also meet the additional outstanding criteria (including):
+471. In order for the behaviour and attitudes judgement to be outstanding, the school must meet all of the good criteria securely and consistently and it must also meet the additional outstanding criteria, including:

 • Pupils behave with consistently high levels of respect for others.
 They play a highly positive role in creating a school environment in which commonalities are identified and celebrated, difference is valued and nurtured, and bullying, harassment and violence are never tolerated.

-241. In order to judge whether a school is good or requires improvement, inspectors will use a ‘best fit’ approach, relying on the professional judgement of the inspection team (including):
+472. In order to judge whether a school is good or requires improvement for the key judgement of behaviour and attitudes, inspectors will use a ‘best fit’ approach, relying on the inspection team’s professional judgement, including:

-• Leaders, staff and pupils create a positive environment in which bullying is not tolerated.
+• Good (2) - Leaders, staff and pupils create a positive environment in which bullying is not tolerated.
 If bullying, aggression, discrimination and derogatory language occur, they are dealt with quickly and effectively and are not allowed to spread.

-• Incidents of bullying or prejudiced and discriminatory behaviour, both direct and indirect, are frequent.
+• Inadequate (4) - Incidents of bullying or prejudiced and discriminatory behaviour, both direct and indirect, are frequent.
 Pupils have little confidence in the school’s ability to tackle harassment, bullying, violence and/or discriminatory behaviour successfully.

-315. In order to judge whether a school is good or requires improvement, inspectors will use a ‘best fit’ approach, relying on the professional judgement of the inspection team (including that):
+480. In order to judge whether a school is good or requires improvement, inspectors will use a ‘best fit’ approach, relying on the inspection team’s professional judgement:

 External Resources